BRITE-REU/programming-workshops/source/workshops/01_linux_bash/cli_intro.rst

 The "-a" flag lets you see hidden files and directories.
 Files become hidden by having the first character of their name be a "."!

 Woopdie doo, you can see files in a directory, go to nearby directories and look at manuals.
 You can do that with the file explorer GUI too.
 However, you'll come to see that the terminal can do a lot of the things that the GUI cannot do.
-If you are still having trouble, there are resources online that can help bolster your knowledge.
-That's it for an intro into the CLI itself for now, let's move onto the next topic!
+If you are still having trouble, there are resources online that can help bolster your knowledge, such as this tutorial: https://youtu.be/MmHcOPJEjGA .